ionic-team/stencil-site/src/docs/framework-integration/react.md

 ### Getting Started

 If you're going to compile your Stencil components into multiple framework libraries, it's recommended to create a monorepo project that contains the Stencil library alongside each framework library for easier maintainability.
+For a complete reference project, see [stencil-ds-plugins-demo](https://github.com/ionic-team/stencil-ds-plugins-demo).

 In this example, `component-library` is a Stencil library and `component-library-react` is the React library where Stencil-based React components will be generated.